molgenis/gdi-localportal/README.md

     $ docker-compose up -d

-(it takes about 4 min on 2 core / 8gb ram /
+(the build and spinup time is approximately 4 min on 2 core and 8gb ram host, note that instances still need to install the services after that, which takes additional 2 minutes or so)

 Ports exposed on the host machine are
  - 3000 rems